Lukas-Netz/se-rwth.github.io/_pages/topics/Domain-Specific-Languages.md

 necessitate the fundamentals, such as a carefully defined grammar and corresponding translation programs.
 Productive usage of a language also requires extensive tool support.
-Generative software engineering techniques are at the center of attention for attempts to meet these challenges.
+[Generative Software Engineering](/topics/Generative-SE) techniques are at the center of attention for attempts to meet these challenges.
 In [[SRVK10]](#SRVK10) we discuss the state of the art and current efforts to develop languages through meta-modeling.